SDSU Students Front and Center at IEEE Semantic Computing Conference

 The Seventh IEEE International Conference on Semantic Computing was held at the Hyatt Regency in Irvine, CA September 16-19, 2013.
 Semantic Computing is an emerging field that addresses computing technologies to drive scientific discovery from diverse data sources based on semantics (meaning, intention).
 So-called “big data” is a centerpiece of the semantic information, including structured data, video, audio, text, social media, device digital footprints, etc.

-SDSU reps attending the conference include George Manning, George Richardson, Colleen Chen, Joe Barr, and Dr. Richard Levine.
+SDSU reps attending the conference included George Manning Richardson, Colleen Chen, Joe Barr, and Dr. Richard Levine.
 Not pictured, Afrooz Jahedi and Mahroo Ehsani.

 Data Science Workshop